 Oats are the kind of food you buy knowing they last for ages.
-You don’t have to worry about them, you’ll eat them eventually.
+You don’t have to worry about them, and you’ll eat them eventually.

-Unfortunately for a lot of us, that means we can forget about them for months until we find the bag past the expiration day.
+Unfortunately, for a lot of us, that means we can forget about them for months until we find the bag past the expiration day.

 If this sounds like you, then you’re in the right place, as we’re running through how to store oatmeal, how to tell if oatmeal has gone bad, and how long you can expect your oatmeal to last.